 Afterwards, manually find the next locations in the Registry Editor and look for folders there that have suspicious-looking names.
-Trojans like Quick Driver Updater oftentimes name their Registry folders with odd names that represent long strings of letters and/or numbers, which usually stands out and is easy to notice.
-Delete any folder in those locations that you think may have anything to do with the Trojan.
+PUPs like Quick Driver Updater oftentimes name their Registry folders with odd names that represent long strings of letters and/or numbers, which usually stands out and is easy to notice.
+Delete any folder in those locations that you think may have anything to do with the Quick Driver Updater.
 If you are unsure if a given folder must be deleted, it’s best to consult us through the comments section.

 - HKEY_CURRENT_USER > Software > *Suspiciously-named folder*